 Designing a product is good, but being able prevent any risk inherent to its production is even better.
-This is why LACROIX Electronics has integrated the Design for Purchasing (DfP) service within its development process.
+This is why the Electronics activity of LACROIX has integrated the Design for Purchasing (DfP) service within its development process.
 It also offers this support to businesses looking to entrust it with projects that are at an advanced stage, or that may even be complete.

-Adrien Cheguillaume, Corporate Purchasing Manager New Business at LACROIX Electronics, tells us more about a service that provides a perspective and secures the product’s development throughout its life cycle.
+Adrien Cheguillaume, Corporate Purchasing Manager New Business at the Electronics activity of LACROIX, tells us more about a service that provides a perspective and secures the product’s development throughout its life cycle.

-Corporate Purchasing Manager New Business at LACROIX Electronics
+Corporate Purchasing Manager New Business at the Electronics activity of LACROIX

 What is Design for Purchasing?

 When a product is in its development phase, the DfP service allows for the product’s conditions of purchase to be precisely determined, while limiting risk to the fullest extent (e.g. sources, stock, life span, technology, etc.).
 Plus a discussion of the conditions of purchase goes beyond the price.
 The aim of our investigations is to achieve the perfect compromise between the retail price of a component, its supply timeframes and its conditioning.
 More than just a financial concern, all parameters must be taken into account to ensure that the project is developed.

 At LACROIX, this procedure systematically becomes part of every phase involved in the design of a product.
 This calls for collaborative work between the purchasing service and the design center.
 This is also a service we offer our customers when they are in charge of development to ensure their product has better longevity: the advanced industrialisation service.

 Could you tell us more about risk management?

 The strong point of the Electronics activity of LACROIX is to have integrated an engineering office within its electronic contracting business.
 This allows us to integrate all production issues from the point of product design.